isotopp/isotopp.github.io/content/posts/2020-08-02-mysql-deadlocks-with-insert.md

   - In `SERIALIZABLE` it is totally possible to deadlock yourself with a simple invisible `SELECT` and a lone `INSERT` or `UPDATE`.
 - The ORM will remove you quite a lot from the emitted SQL.
 Do you know how to trace your ORM and to get the actual SQL generated?
 If not, go and find out.
   - A server side trace will not save you - the server is a busy beast.
   - It also cannot see your stackframes, so it can't link your SQL to the line in your code that called the ORM.
-Yes, in the client side SQL trace, ideally you also want the tracer to bubble up the stack and give you the first line outside of the ORM to identify what is causing the SQL to be emitted and where in the code that happens.
+Yes, in the client side SQL trace, ideally you also want the tracer to bubble up the stack and give you the first line outside the ORM to identify what is causing the SQL to be emitted and where in the code that happens.
 - The deadlock information in `SHOW ENGINE INNODB STATUS` is painfully opaque, but learning to read it is worthwhile.
   - In reproduction, using performance schema is much easier and makes the sequence of events much easier to understand.
   - The server is not very good at explaining the root cause of deadlocks to a developer in the error messages and warnings generated.